postfixadmin/postfixadmin/README.md

  - Supports PostgreSQL, MySQL, MariaDB, SQLite database backends (choose one)
  - Supports retrieval of mail from a remote POP3 server (via fetchmail)
  - Vacation / Autoresponder / Out Of Office support
- - Users have the ability to login, change their password or vacation (out of office) status.
+ - Users can login, change their password and/or setup a vacation (out of office) auto responder.
- - Integration with Squirrelmail / Roundcube (via plugins)
+ - Integration with Squirrelmail or Roundcube (via plugins)
  - Optional XMLRPC based API
- - Supports PHP7.2+ (older versions of PHP should work with older releases)
+ - Supports TOTP challenges (and optional IP address based exemptions) for login
+ - Supports Application Specific Passwords (where you can have multiple passwords for a mailbox - e.g. one for your mobile device, and a different one for your desktop)
+ - Supports Domain Key (DKIM) storage

 [Some screenshots of Postfixadmin in action (as admin and user)](DOCUMENTS/screenshots/README.md)

+## Hosting Requirements

+ - Requires PHP 7.4+
+ - Database (MySQL, PostgreSQL or Sqlite)
+ - Requires Apache / Nginx webserver (that's capable of integration with PHP)

 ## Releases